Entry regulations

 Children and minors are not generally exempt in case testing requirements apply.

-Travellers with COVID-19 symptoms must be tested again at the arrival airport for a fee.
-Random testing may take place free of charge on arrival.
+Travellers with COVID-19 symptoms must be retested at the arrival airport for a fee.
+Free random tests can be carried out on arrival.

 Travellers entering the Maldives on a Tourist Visa are not required to quarantine.